9 of the Largest and Biggest Lizards in the World

 The dark lace monitor contains designs ranging from cream to a yellowish-white tint.
 As a result, their enemies will have a harder time seeing them.

-The female monitor will burrow into the edge of a termite mound to lay eggs ranging from 6 to 12.
+The female monitor burrows into the edge of a termite mound to lay 6 to 12 eggs.

 After around seven months, the females return to the nest to gather the newly born young.